Saab 9000: Convertible (prototype)

 A convertible version was constructed by Finnish company Valmet, the prototype version is currently on display at the Uusikaupunki car museum near the Valmet factory.
 Other experiments included fitting of the Yamaha developed Ford SHO V6 engine most famously fitted to the Ford Taurus SHO.
-This was vetoed by Saab-Scania, Saab's owner at the time, as was the fitting of a VM Motori diesel engine which had been executed with the aim of increasing Saab's sales in central and southern Europe.
+This was vetoed by Saab-Scania, Saab's owner at the time, as was the fitting of a VM Motori diesel engine which had been executed with the goal to increase Saab's sales in central and southern Europe.

 Prometheus (prototype)

 In 1993, Saab experimented with steer-by-wire technology as part of the pan-European programme "Prometheus" (Programme for European Traffic with Highest Efficiency and Unprecedented Safety).
 Their contribution to the programme consisted of a modified 9000 with the steering wheel replaced with a center-mounted joystick.
 This setup removed the risk of body and facial injury in the event of an accident.
 It also provided easier and cheaper airbag installation, as well as improved instrument panel visibility.
 This prototype was tested by Jeremy Clarkson in an episode of Top Gear; the segment was revisited in Series 18, Episode 5 of the Top Gear TV series, where Clarkson and James May paid tribute to the fallen automotive marque.